kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 type LLMUseCaseSetSpec struct {
         // Defines the use cases in the set.
+        // UseCases can be in 2 priority classes, CRITICAL and NONCRITICAL.
+        // Priority class is implicit, and by specifying an Objective,
+        // places the UseCase in the CRITICAL priority class.
         UseCases   []LLMUseCase
         // Reference to the backend pools that the use cases registers to.
         PoolRef []corev1.ObjectReference